-A series of high-profile cyber-attacks on major companies in the past year has compromised tens of millions of data records — so many Australians have had their data accessed.
+A series of high-profile cyber-attacks on major companies has compromised tens of millions of data records — so many Australians have had their data accessed.
+In fact, Australia saw a surge in data breaches in January to July 2024 according to the OAIC (Office of the Australian Information Commissioner), the highest since July to December 20201.
 Most Australians have either been directly impacted or know a close family member or friend who has fallen victim to these data breaches.

 Financial advisers play a prominent role in protecting clients.

-Australians lost more than $3 billion1 to scams last year and the rising danger of identity fraud from stolen personal information means advisers must be vigilant in safeguarding against this threat.
+Australians lost more than $2.74 billion2 to scams last year and the rising danger of identity fraud from stolen personal information means advisers must be vigilant in safeguarding against this threat.

 But what is identity fraud?
 How does it happen?
 Why does it matter?